cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   output N.
 - OPRF_Finalize(x,N): Finalize N to produce the output H_2(x, N).

-For verifiability we modify the algorithms of VOPRF_Setup, VOPRF_Eval and VOPRF_Unblind to be the following:
+For verifiability (VOPRF) we modify the algorithms of VOPRF_Setup, VOPRF_Eval and VOPRF_Unblind to be the following:

 - VOPRF_Setup(l): Generate an integer k of sufficient bit-length l and output (k, (G,Y)) where Y = kG for the fixed generator G of GG.